Aliases for ILK Gene

 GeneCards Summary for ILK Gene

-ILK (Integrin-Linked Kinase) is a Protein Coding gene.
-Diseases associated with ILK include scar contracture.
-Among its related pathways are Akt Signaling and ERK Signaling.
-GO annotations related to this gene include protein serine/threonine kinase activity and signal transducer activity.
-An important paralog of this gene is MAP3K9.
+ILK (Integrin Linked Kinase) is a Protein Coding gene.
+Diseases associated with ILK include Focal Segmental Glomerulosclerosis and Dilated Cardiomyopathy.
+Among its related pathways are Cell junction organization and Akt Signaling.
+Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
+An important paralog of this gene is FPGT-TNNI3K.

-Receptor-proximal protein kinase regulating integrin-mediated signal transduction.
+Receptor-proximal protein kinase regulating integrin-mediated signal transduction (PubMed:8538749, PubMed:9736715).
 May act as a mediator of inside-out integrin signaling.
 Focal adhesion protein part of the complex ILK-PINCH.
 This complex is considered to be one of the convergence points of integrin- and growth factor-signaling pathway.
 Could be implicated in mediating cell architecture, adhesion to integrin substrates and anchorage-dependent growth in epithelial cells.
-Phosphorylates beta-1 and beta-3 integrin subunit on serine and threonine residues, but also AKT1 and GSK3B
+Phosphorylates beta-1 and beta-3 integrin subunit on serine and threonine residues, but also AKT1 and GSK3B (PubMed:8538749, PubMed:9736715).